rooja13/rooja13/README.md

-- 👋 Hi, I’m @rooja13
+- 👋 Hi, I’m @rooja13.
+I'm a 20 year old Computer Science student.
-- 👀 I’m interested in video game development
+- 👀 I’m interested in video game development.
-- 🌱 I’m currently learning Linux/Unix
+- 🌱 I’m currently learning Linux/Unix.
 - 💞️ I’m looking to collaborate on anything please!
 I'm willing to learn and want experience.
 - 📫 How to reach me by email, rbarajas1633@yahoo.com